 Dr. Downey writes today about noise levels in schools, something few of us ever think about it.
 But it sounds like we should.
-Here is a shortened form of his bio:
+Here is a shortened bio:

 Downey lectures in the Intercultural Conflict Management Program at Alice Solomon University in Berlin Germany and is associated faculty at Emory University.
 He served as director of undergraduate studies at the Division of Educational Studies at Emory University.
 Trained as an educational anthropologist, Aiden collaborates with schools, businesses and other organizations to collaboratively create an institutional culture that sustains people, learning and change.
 Aiden’s research and writing focus on community-engaged pedagogy, urban education and the narrative nature of experience, knowledge and identity.
 Along with Jean Clandinin and Lee Schaefer, he is the author of Narrative Conceptions of Knowledge: Towards Understanding Teacher Attrition.
 A Marine veteran of the First Gulf War and a former teacher at an inner-city high school for dropouts, Aiden co-founded The Workshop School, an innovative project-based public high school in Philadelphia that teaches inner-city youth to change the world.

 This piece raises good points about the noise some children deal with daily in their classrooms.
 I covered a contentious school board meeting in New Jersey early in my career where parents complained about the noise, debris and degraded air quality resulting from an addition being added to the school.
 Afterward, I talked to one of the parents, and he made a comment I've found over time to be on the money: "We expect schools and schoolchildren to accept conditions that would not be tolerated in any adult workplace."